inBeat/inbeat-website/content/top-influencers/instagram/gardening/russia/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Russia In 2023
+title: Top 10 Gardening Instagram Influencers In Russia In 2024
 description: >-
-  Find top gardening Instagram influencers in Russia in 2023.
+  Find top gardening Instagram influencers in Russia in 2024.
 Most popular hashtags: #gardening #garden #mygarden #flowers.
 platform: Instagram
 hits: 14
-text_top: Identify the top-rated Instagram profiles on inBeat.
+text_top: Identify the top-rated Instagram influencers on inBeat.
-text_bottom: Our database has 14 Instagram influencers like this in Russia for you to pitch.
+text_bottom: inBeat has 14 Instagram influencers like this in Russia for you to collaborate.
 profiles:
   - username: "lisa_i_sad"
     fullname: >-